These whole wheat banana oatmeal waffles will give your family a healthy start into the day! Easy to make and full of fluffy banana pieces.

 - 2 tablespoons oil

 - 1/4 cup chopped walnuts

-- Heat a waffle iron on medium to medium-high.
+- Prep: Heat a waffle iron on medium to medium-high.

-- Carefully fold the banana and walnuts into the batter.
-Bake the waffles according to your waffle iron's instructions, using about 1/4 cup of batter per waffle.
+- Cook waffles: Bake the waffles according to your waffle iron's instructions, using about 1/4 cup of batter per waffle.
 Enjoy warm!